-Fall is upon us.
-As we say goodbye to the sunshine-filled days of summer and hello to the cozy nights of autumn, we're swapping our lightweight linens for plush wool throws, stashing away our citrus-scented candles and adding ones with earthy notes of tobacco, cedar, and spiced florals, and leaning into seasonal-inspired hues (think terra cotta, mustard, and olive green).
+Fall is upon us: As we say goodbye to the sunshine-filled days of summer and hello to the cozy nights of autumn, we're swapping our lightweight linens for plush wool throws, stashing away our citrus-scented candles in favor of tobacco and cedar, and leaning into seasonal-inspired hues (think terra cotta, mustard, and olive green).

-To find out which trends the pros are backing, we tapped Bobby Berk, Brigette Romanek of Romanek Design Studio, Kate Lester of Kate Lester Interiors, and more to weigh in on the trends they're already buying into this fall.
-From textured fabrics to rattan and cane furnishings to rust-hued accessories, these are the interior designer-endorsed trends you need to know about this season.
+To find out which trends the pros are backing, we tapped Bobby Berk, Brigette Romanek of Romanek Design Studio, Kate Lester of Kate Lester Interiors, and more to weigh in on the best fall design trends they're already buying into this season.
+From textured fabrics to cane furnishings, rattan materials, and rust-hued accessories, these are the trends you need to know about this season.

-"Textured —Roman Clay or limewash — walls offer depth and a feeling of the warmth you thought you could only feel in an old Parisian loft, and it is magical at all times of the day," recommends Mandy Cheng of Mandy Cheng Design.
+"Textured Roman Clay or limewash walls offer depth—and a feeling of the warmth you thought you could only feel in an old Parisian loft," recommends Mandy Cheng of Mandy Cheng Design.
+"It is magical at all times of the day."
+Opt for textured paint to bring depth to your walls year-round with a style that's undeniably fall-inspired.

 "I'm loving a break from neutrals, but these deeper tones can almost read as a neutral for the color adverse," explains Gillian Segal of Gillian Segal Design.
 "A great gateway color for people who are all about the neutrals is Preference Red by Farrow & Ball.
 Paint your walls, a piece of furniture, or even your kitchen cabinetry."